 Information to support safe and effective medication management practices in education and care services.

-The Medication management in education and care procedure (PDF 411KB) describes how to manage medications in an education and care setting, and to plan and safely manage medication administration for children and young people.
+The medication management in education and care procedure (PDF 990KB) describes how to manage medications in an education and care setting, and to plan and safely manage medication administration for children and young people.

 Medication that requires administration three times per day can generally be administered from home outside of school hours (in the morning, after school and in the evening).

-Medication in education and care services: information for families provides an overview of the procedure and an outline of the responsibilities for parents and legal guardians.
+Medication in education and care services: information for families (PDF 226KB) provides an overview of the procedure and an outline of the responsibilities for parents and legal guardians.

-Where multiple medications are required to be administered in an education or care service a multiple medication agreement - HSP152 (DOC 142KB) can be completed by the health professional or pharmacist.
+Where multiple medications are required to be administered in an education or care service a multiple medication agreement - HSP152 (DOC 142KB) can be completed.

-Where midazolam has been prescribed as an emergency medicine for seizures an INM medication agreement - HSP153 (DOC 152KB) must be completed by the treating health professional and authorised by the parent or legal guardian.
+Where midazolam has been prescribed as an emergency medicine for seizures an emergency medication management plan must be completed by the treating medical specialist and authorised by the parent or legal guardian:

 Self-administration of medication

-The decision as to whether a child or young person can carry their own and/or self-administer medication is made by the site leader in consultation with the parent and young person by completing the carrying and/or self-administration of medication decision making tool - HSP154 (DOC 132KB).
+The decision as to whether a child or young person can carry their own and/or self-administer medication is made by the site leader in consultation with the parent and young person by completing the decision making tool for medication administration HSP154 (DOC 157KB).

 Health care plan